kohlman/popsi/README.md

 # popsi
-Frankfurt Psychology Department Open Science Initiative
+Website of the Frankfurt Psychology Department Open Science Initiative

+Created with Pelican